wchliao/RL_overview_note/README.md

  * Gradient backpropagation: used for training all deep neural networks
  * Dropout
- * Batch normalization: normalize each training mini-batch to accelerate training by reducing internal coveriate shift
+ * Batch normalization: normalize each training mini-batch to accelerate training by reducing internal covariate shift